Cassidy-Gasteiger/DamageDetectors/README.md

 Given the test accuracies, we see that the Supervised CNN outperforms the Unsupervised Clustering model in terms of grouping/labeling unlabeled data.

-## Team Contribution to the Project Final
+## Team Contributions to the Project

 ![ContributionTable](https://user-images.githubusercontent.com/95386379/234158959-bf83eb56-bf6a-4e01-a482-e4f7aed90445.png)
+All team members have contributed equally to the development of this report.

 ## References
 1. Berezina, Polina and Desheng Liu.
 “Hurricane damage assessment using couple convolutional neural networks: a case study of hurricane Michael.”
 Geomatics, Natural Hazards and Risks: pp. 414-31.
 2021.